-Many companies have their own policies about how to go about making a request and you may have forms to fill out.
-If there’s no specific process, you can write to your manager detailing the training you want to pursue, and mentioning you’re making a request “under Section 63D of the Employment Rights Act 1996”.
+Many companies have their own policies about how to go about making a request, and you may have forms to fill out.
+If there’s no specific process, you can write to your manager detailing the training you want to pursue, and mentioning that you’re making a request “under Section 63D of the Employment Rights Act 1996”.

-Regardless of their own rules, the law says that your employer can only turn down the request for specific reasons, such as the training wouldn’t benefit the business or they can’t reorganise your work among other staff.
+Regardless of their own rules, the law says that your employer can only turn down the request for specific reasons, such as the training wouldn’t benefit the business, or they can’t reorganise your work among other staff.

 Prepare your pitch

 Making a successful request is all about demonstrating the business benefit.
-“You have to connect what you’ll gain to the business goals,” says Rachael O’Meara, author of Pause: Harnessing the Life-Changing Power of Giving Yourself a Break.
+“You have to connect what you’ll gain to the business’ goals,” says Rachael O’Meara, author of Pause: Harnessing the Life-Changing Power of Giving Yourself a Break.

 Your employer has 28 days to accept your proposal or to hold a meeting to discuss it.
-After the meeting, they’ve got another two-weeks to decide.
+After the meeting, they’ve got another two weeks to decide.

-If your employer does turn down your request, they should set out their reasons and you can appeal within 14-days.
+If your employer does turn down your request, they should set out their reasons, and you can appeal within 14 days.
 Otherwise, it’s time to get on with improving your skills for the next stage of your career.